AA-Ashley/FedOCD/README.md

+# FedOCD
 FedOCD: A One-Shot Federated Framework for Heterogeneous Cross-Domain Recommendation